boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 ***Title***

-This option allows you to customize the title of the summary row
+This option allows you to customize the title of the summary row.

 ***Show Value***